ATO spells end of Optus reign as network services supplier

 Each of the service bundles, which span network managed, unified communications, contact centre, mobile and bulk SMS, data carriage and internet connections and fixed voice, will be supplied by one service provider.

-Two of these services -- network manager, unified communications and contact centre services and fixed voice services -- will be procured by direct tenders.
+Two of these services -- network manager, unified communications and contact centre services and fixed voice services -- will be procured by separate open tenders.

 Mobile and bulk SMS will be sourced from whole-of-government mobile services panel, while data carriage and internet connection services will come from the Telecommunication Services Panel (TSP).